Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Your dog may not readily come when called if his name is "Kai," especially in noisy or windy conditions, but you may have more luck if you follow up "Kai" with "ser," which, by the way, is my male Rottweiler's name.

-Tip: Choose Sharp-Sounding Consonants
+Choose Sharp-Sounding Consonants

 You may have found a name that is appealing to you, but have you considered what your dog thinks of it?
 We're not talking about whether he likes it or not.
 We're talking about how he perceives it.
-They may be attracted to certain names more than others because of the way it sounds to his ears.
+They may be attracted to certain names more than others because of the way it sounds to their ears.
 Consider this: Dogs appear to respond better to names with sharp-sounding consonants.
 Examples of some sharp-sounding consonants include the letters P, K, and D.

 Let's go into some specifics.
 According to Certified Applied Animal Behaviorist Patricia McConnell, the reason why dogs seem to respond best to these consonants is that they tend to produce a more "broadband" sound (similar to the noise emitted by a clicker) compared to others.
 These sounds, therefore, create more energy and are more likely to act as attention grabbers.